 |Join Global Jinx for an exciting semester in China.|

-The 2013 fall semester at Huangshan University begins September 2.
-Students will need to leave for China either on, or before August 27 to insure that they are settled on campus in time for the start of classes.
-Students will return to the U.S. prior to Christmas.
-Students will have the option to arrive in China a week or two early for traveling and sightseeing purposes.
+The 2014 spring semester at Huangshan University begins on Monday, February 24.
+Students will need to leave for China on or before February 18 to insure they will be settled on campus in time for the start of classes.

 Students will be living and studying at Huangshan University in the city of Tunxi, located about 240 miles southwest of Shanghai in southern Anhui Province.
 The city of Tunxi is situated in a picturesque valley with mountains on all sides.
 The Xin’an River runs through the heart of the city.
 Tunxi is an ancient city that currently has about 130,000 inhabitants.
 The old part of town, called Ancient Street, has been preserved with some structures dating from the Ming and Qing Dynasties (1368 – 1911).
 The buildings along Ancient Street are built of brick, stone, and wood in the local Hui style, with white walls and gray tiled roofs.

 |A teahouse on Ancient Street located near several outdoor cafes.|

 |The international student dormitory on the north campus of Huangshan University.|

 Huangshan University currently enrolls about 15,000 full-time undergraduates coming from all over China, the United States, Korea, France, and Hong Kong.
 The surrounding area of southern Anhui Province has a rich cultural history.
 There are several UNESCO World Heritage sites within an hour’s drive of the university.
 The ancient villages of Xidi and Hongcun, and the beautiful Huangshan Mountains each make for a great day or weekend getaway.

 |An example of the incredible scenery of the Huangshan Mountains.|

 A narrow alleyway in the village of Xidi.